How to Plant, Grow, and Care for Oxalis Triangularis

 The few which still strike purple shamrock are extremely common.
 Often, they’ll appear due to other infested garden plants.
 If you can eliminate these on your other plants, they seldom attack oxalis!

 Aphids are common garden irritants.
-While these are less prone to attacking oxalis plants than others, they can still feed on them.
-Unfortunately, they can also spread plant diseases.
-Use neem oil to keep these at bay.
+While these are less prone to attacking oxalis than others, they can still feed on them.
+Unfortunately, they can also spread diseases.
+Blast them with a strong stream of water from a hose.
+Then use neem oil to keep these at bay.
 Insecticidal soap also works well.

 Whiteflies are another annoying sucking pest.
 They’re easy to identify because of the clouds of tiny white adults that appear in the garden.
+The water method works for these.
 Both neem oil and other horticultural oils can keep them away.
-Insecticidal soap or a pyrethrin-based pesticide wipe them out.

 Finally, our old nemesis, the spider mite, is a possible pest of purple shamrock.
 This annoying little arachnid will lay its eggs on leaves.
 It also may suck sap from the leaves and stems.
 They’re eliminated by the same treatments as aphids or whiteflies.

-On a more positive note, you’ll find your love plant isn’t a target for deer or other nibbling mammals!
-They’re perfect for deer-resistant gardening.
+On a more positive note, it isn’t a target for deer or other nibbling mammals, making it perfect for deer-resistant gardening.

 Diseases